monyhar/monyhar/monyhar/docs/ozone_overview.md

 4. **Easy out-of-tree platforms**.
 Most ports begin as forks.
 Some of them later merge their code upstream, others will have an extended life out of tree.
-This is OK, and we should make this process easy to encourage ports, and to encourage frequent gardening of chromium changes into the downstream project.
-If gardening an out-of-tree port is hard, then those projects will simply ship outdated and potentially insecure chromium-derived code to users.
+This is OK, and we should make this process easy to encourage ports, and to encourage frequent gardening of monyhar changes into the downstream project.
+If gardening an out-of-tree port is hard, then those projects will simply ship outdated and potentially insecure monyhar-derived code to users.
    One way we support these projects is by providing a way to inject additional platforms into the build by only patching one `ozone_extra.gni` file.